 - How are we managing our growth?
 Do we need to find better ways to scale?

-- Are we collecting receivables promptly?
-If not, how is this affecting our cash flow?
+- Are we promptly collecting receivables?
+If not, how is that affecting our cash flow?

 - Is our financial structure healthy, or is our mix of debt and equity imbalanced and a potential red flag to future creditors and investors?